swapnil-shahapurkar/DevOps/README.md

 ## 🎯 Outcome

 By combining modular development, containerization, cloud deployment, and automation, this project reflects the core principles of modern DevOps.
-It demonstrates how CI/CD practices can accelerate development workflows, reduce errors, and ensure continuous delivery of reliable applications.
+It demonstrates how CI/CD practices can accelerate development workflows, reduce errors, and ensure continuous delivery of reliable applications..

 ---